 After filing Chapter 13, you have to start making your monthly payments.
 These monthly payments are usually withdrawn directly from your paycheck.
 Your lawyer makes arrangements with the court for this to happen.
 After your petition has been filed with the SC bankruptcy court, an automatic stay immediately begins to prevent any creditors from making direct contact with you or from making a claim against your property from the date of filing and forward.
 Any foreclosure proceedings are stopped.
 The court will take legal control of any of your debts and any property that is not protected by South Carolina exemptions.

 The court will appoint a trustee to your case.
 This trustee will ensure your creditors receive as much pay as possible.
 Your paperwork will be thoroughly reviewed, especially any exemptions you claim and any assets that you have.
 The trustee might challenge any part of your case.
 The 341 Meeting of Creditors will be the first meeting of creditors, which you as the debtor must attend.
 One or two creditors might attend a Chapter 13 meeting if there are questions regarding the plan or its legitimacy.

 Often called liquidation bankruptcy, Chapter 7 bankruptcy doesn’t involve you paying anything to your creditors of unsecured debts unless a liquidation sale of any nonexempt assets is required by your bankruptcy petition.
 Under federal statutes, each individual can exempt as much as $21,625 for real estate used as a primary residence, up to $3,450 for a vehicle, plus the right to federal or state benefits and domestic support benefits.
 Any non-exempt assets might be sold with the proceeds being distributed to unsecured creditors to help satisfy your debts.
 Any remaining unpaid debt is usually discharged.
 You can only file for Chapter 7 if you pass an income eligibility test.

 Debt Consolidation and Credit Counseling

-There are some alternatives to filing bankruptcy in South Carolina.
+Before you sit down to speak with an experienced bankruptcy lawyer in Charleston, there are some alternatives to filing bankruptcy in South Carolina.
 Before deciding how to proceed with your credit problems, you should contact all your creditors and try to work out payment plans with them.
 Explain your situation and how you are facing financial difficulties.
 Try to set up a new arrangement, even if it is temporary.
 You might be surprised to learn that many creditors are willing to work with you.

 You might want to look at a debt consolidation loan.
 You will get a single loan to pay off all your debts.
 You have one payment to make each month.
 A credit counseling plan might be another option.
 When you deal with a credit counselor and initiate a debt repayment plan, your creditors might lower your interest rates and accept lower payments.
 As part of this option you have to agree to not apply for additional credit or go further into debt until you have finished the program.